willowsprings/campsite/content/english/glamping.md

 offerings:
 - title: Nutmeg (the fancy one)
-  subtitle: Up to 4 people.
-Not suitable for dogs.
+  subtitle: Up to 4 people and 2 dogs
   price: £70/night
   features:
   - text: Fitted double bed with orthopedic mattress